 - Nickel-metal hydride (NiMH) cells: forget to pack your charger and you’re out of commission.
 Someone “helps” by putting alkaline cells in your 4-cell holder and fries your 5V electronics (four NiMH=4.8V, alkaline=6V).

 - USB power bank: most will automatically shut off when connected to a low-current circuit.
-Also, USB plugs do not latch strongly and they stick way out.
+Also, USB plugs do not latch strongly and they protrude a lot.

 - Lithium-polymer (LiPo) cells: Somewhat fragile, potentially flammable.
-Because cosplay can limit vision and mobility, and because costume materials are sometimes themselves flammable, adding an incendiary device to the mix really scares me.
+Because cosplay can limit vision and mobility, and because costume materials are sometimes themselves flammable, adding an incendiary device to the mix really gives me pause.
 Also the pack-the-charger problem again.
 A USB charge circuit can be built in, but this adds cost and complexity to something you only use a few times a year.

 Alkalines may not be “sexy” but they’re ubiquitous and cheap (unless purchased in a hotel gift shop, don’t do that).
 You can travel light and buy them at your destination.
 And no probing from the TSA.

 (I’m not saying to never use other varieties…all have a place in portable projects…just that this route is beginner-friendly and is affordable.
 The alkaline battery holder is four bucks!)

 So this circuit has 16 regular-size (two 7-pixel Jewels, two Flora pixels) and 60 mini NeoPixels.
 Doing The Math to estimate a worst-case current use for all these pixels: